-You see, when we hold onto a stressor (hold in an emotion, don’t allow our voice to speak up, ignore and maybe manage our anxiety, panic or depression) we fuel ourselves with chaos and dysregulation at the nervous system level.
-When enough of us on this planet are living in this mode, the world feels it.
-It makes the planet unwell.
+You see, when we hold onto a stressor (hold in an emotion; don’t allow our voice to be heard; ignore and maybe manage our anxiety, depression etc.) we fuel ourselves with chaos and what is called nervous system dysregulation.
+And when enough of us on this planet are living in this mode, the world feels it.

-Call it our collective burnout – our chronic fatigue, low energy and all the other health ailments and mental ruminations that go with this “chaos” gets transmitted outwards.
-What happens is that we suffer, our work suffers and those who need our work don’t get our work.
+Call it our collective burnout – our chronic fatigue, low energy, plus all the other health ailments and mental illnesses that go with this “chaos” – but this does get transmitted outwards.

 Our quest for success (in business, life, our family, career – anything that requires due diligence and long term outlook and consistent work) can come at the cost of our own human nature (and the health that goes with it).
-The domestics of daily business life, and really life in general, masks that which drives us forward and keeps us ticking in either survival or thrive mode.
+The domestics of daily life – be it in business, career, family – often masks that which drives us forward and keeps us ticking in either survival or thrive mode.

-That nervous system I’ve been talking about, that internal world of the body that is pretty much invisible, but runs the entire show, has become foreign territory for most.
-When foreign to us, it’s virtually impossible to know how to help it and improve it’s function. \
+That nervous system I’ve been talking about, that internal world of the body that is pretty much invisible, but runs the entire show, has become foreign territory for most of us.
+And when foreign to us, it is next to impossible to know how to help it and improve it’s function.

 When we fail to learn how to improve it’s function, we not only hurt our basic levels of human functioning (our digestion, our immune system and then some), we hinder our capacity to do our authentic work because a part of us is constantly living in some form of survival mode – fear, fright, helplessness, shame, uncertainty, anxiety, panic, fatigue, depression etc.